 Where to Stay in Thomasville, Georgia

 Thomasville’s South Eden Resort plantation was built in 1825.
 The home’s Showboat Theater held the first private showing of “Gone With the Wind.”
 Today, South Eden is a grand resort venue and luxury resort, offering cottages, guest suites, an indoor 1934 Pool House, spa, meeting rooms, and several restaurants.
 You do not have to be a guest at the resort to come and enjoy its amenities; Thomasville locals and visitors are always welcome.

-The Paxton is another great choice for accommodations in Thomasville, a historic house house dating back to 1884.
-Rooms are superiorly decorated and the common spaces are gorgeous.
-Carol, the sweet owner, treats you to a breakfast fit for a king on the most amazing dishes and gorgeous spaces.
+The Paxton is another excellent choice for accommodations in Thomasville, a historical house dating back to 1884.
+The rooms are superiorly decorated and the common spaces are gorgeous.
+Carol, the sweet owner, treats you to a breakfast fit for a king on the most amazing dishes and stunning rooms.
 You’ll never want to leave!

 Read my full review of The Paxton in this post.